 While selecting appropriate hunting backpacks, I went ahead and selected the most durable pack; the one that will remain serviceable for many years while being used heavily during my hunting practices.

 On a final note.

-Lastly, I considered hunting backpacks that best suited me.
+Lastly, I considered a hunting backpack that best suited me.
 I am quite a small guy, weighing 180 pounds and 5’8” height, so I had to go for the pack I can physically carry and it will not weigh down on me.
 Money talks, so I had to go for a pack that is pocket friendly, in my means (I had saved for a long time for the latter) and thankfully, I enjoyed the hunting, with my backpack, because it allowed me to use it for the day hunts and also overnight, for 4 days and later to pack the deer out.